A question often asked: Is Uganda safe to visit in 2023?

 Please make a copy of your passport, including the Visa.
 Take it with you on activities away from your Lodge or Hotel.
 Y

 You will need personal identification for activities such as Gorilla Trekking.
-There is used to verify that you are the person named on the permit.
+This is used to verify that you are the person named on the permit.

 Vital Documents to protect include any prescriptions from your doctor, credit cards, and more.
 Keep your Documents safe and secure.